maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/transfer.md

 Description: 'Transfer erc20 POS tokens'
 ---

+# transfer

-`erc20` provides `transfer` method which can be used to transfer amount from one address to another address.
+`transfer` method can be used to transfer amount from one address to another address.

 ```
 const erc20Token = posClient.erc20(<token address>);